 Respect - Whakaute

-Drink your fill from our drinking water tankers – don’t forget your reusable water bottle!
+Every drop of water is precious.
+Drink your fill from our drinking water taps – remember to bring a reusable water bottle!

 He aha te mea nui ō te ao?
 He tangata, he tangata, he tangata.